patternfly/patternfly-react/packages/react-core/src/components/Tile/examples/Tile.md

 Keyboard interaction patterns and a11y is implemented in the Tile demos, located in the [Demo section](/components/tile/react-demos).

 ### Basic tile
 Basic tiles can appear in one of three states: a default state, selected state, and a disabled state.
-To change the state of a tile, use the properties ‘isSelected’ and ‘isDisabled’.
+To change the state of a tile, use the properties `isSelected` and `isDisabled`.
 ```ts file="./TileBasic.tsx"
 ```